richgel999/fpng/README.md

 ## Fuzzing

-fpng's encoder (and decoder) has been fuzzed with random inputs and random image dimensions.
+fpng's encoder and decoder has been fuzzed to check for failures or crashes with random/corrupted input images and random image dimensions.
 The -e and -E options are used for this sort of fuzzing.

-The fpng decoder's parser has been fuzzed with [zzuf](http://caca.zoy.org/wiki/zzuf).
+The fpng decoder's parser has been fuzzed to check for crashes with [zzuf](http://caca.zoy.org/wiki/zzuf).
 For more efficient decoder fuzzing (and more coverage), set `FPNG_DISABLE_DECODE_CRC32_CHECKS` to 1 in fpng.cpp before fuzzing.
 The -f option is used for fuzzing, like this:

 ```
 zzuf -s 1:1000000 ./fpng_test -f fpng.png